aerospike-community/tinkerbench/tools/tinkerbench2/README2.md

 ## Obtaining Error Details

 To obtain error details including stack traces, nested exceptions, etc., logging must be enabled.
-See \<logging\> section for more information.
+See the [Logging](#logging) section for more information.

 # Understanding Output